DeloitteAU/webpack-config/readme.md

 # DD FED build

-This package defines a collection of build tools and a base Webpack configuration file.
-Rather than selecting and configuring many different npm dependencies to your project, you can simply add this one, and get up and running with Webpack in a way that is consistent with other Deloitte Digital FED projects.
+This package is a Deloitte Digital curated collection of Webpack plugins, loaders and configuration.
+Rather than installing and configuring many different npm dependencies on your project, you can simply add this one, and get up and running with Webpack in a way that is consistent with other Deloitte Digital FED projects.

 It is not yet configured for React or Vue.js projects.
+We will set up Lerna to publish packages optimised for projects running on these frameworks.
+Other TODO tasks are listed at the bottom of the page.

 ## Example repositories using this configuration